-I have always been fond of long tours made by bike, being an excellent compromise between a walking tour, where one may spend days crossing the same region, and a road trip, where the beauty of a region fly by in mere hours through closed windows.
+I have always been fond of long tours made by bike.
+It is an excellent compromise between a walking tour, where one may spend days crossing the same region, and a road trip, where the beauty of a region fly by in mere hours through closed windows.
 Naturally, one day I set out on my first own bike tour.
 It was certainly a learning experience, as every new journey is.
 If you’d like to set out on your own week or month-long biking adventure (and I encourage you to), there are several things you need to consider before rolling out of town.

 Where are you going?
 On the road, you may learn to appreciate the nuances of this question.
 A properly planned trip has a final destination, various intended waypoints, and confidence that reasonable cycling routes exist between those waypoints.
 While technology can certainly help with the planning and at times even with the execution, you should plan to spend days without access to the internet or a device for surfing it and carry paper maps covering your entire intended route.